 Forecast Origin Dates

-The J-SCOPE forecast system for Washington and Oregon coastal waters presents preliminary results for the 2018 upwelling season.
-The CFS forecast indicates continued La Niña conditions until late spring, with more neutral conditions heading into the summer.
-In comparison to the climatological data, during the summer upwelling season (May - August), coastal regions are forecasted to have slightly higher sea surface temperatures (SST) with slightly lower temperatures subsurface.
-Bottom oxygen is forecasted to be lower over much of the region during the upwelling season.
-Chlorophyll concentrations vary spatially but mostly approach climatology.
-Bottom Ω is forecasted to be undersaturated throughout the upwelling season, with the exception of supersaturated conditions on shallow Washington shelves.
+The J-SCOPE forecast system for Washington and Oregon coastal waters presents preliminary results for the 2019 upwelling season.
+The CFS forecast indicates continued weak El Niño conditions throughout the summer, with more uncertainty surrounding the development of a strong El Niño condition versus a return to neutral conditions in the forecasts heading into the fall.
+In comparison to the climatological data, during the summer upwelling season (May - August), coastal regions are forecasted to have slightly higher sea surface temperatures (SST) with the warm anomalies extending subsurface.
+Bottom oxygen is forecasted to be lower than normal in the Washington and Oregon shelf waters over the upwelling season.
+Chlorophyll concentrations vary spatially but are forecasted to be slightly lower on the Washington shelf and over Heceta Bank early in the upwelling season, and near climatology over the rest of the upwelling season.
+Bottom Ω is forecasted to be undersaturated throughout the upwelling season, with the exception of supersaturated conditions on shallow nearshore Washington shelves early in the upwelling season.
 Surface Ω is forecasted to be supersaturated throughout the upwelling season for all coastal areas.

 The forecast system predicts the timing of the spring transition from downwelling to upwelling, the cumulative upwelling index, sea-surface temperature (SST), primary production, chlorophyll stock, dissolved oxygen, and sardine habitat.
-The forecast for 2018 is composed of three model runs that make up an ensemble.
-Each model run is initialized at a different time (January 5, January 15, January 25), and has complementary forcing files from the large scale model CFS.
+The forecast for 2019 is composed of three model runs that make up an ensemble.
+Each model run is initialized at a different time (April 5, April 15, April 25), and has complementary forcing files from the large scale model, CFS.
 The details of the wind forcing for each model run can be found on the California Current Indicators tab.
 For each of the predicted quantities listed above, we report the ensemble average anomaly as well as the relative uncertainty within the ensemble, which is defined as the standard deviation of the ensemble divided by the mean of the ensemble and is reported as a percentage of the mean.
-All of these quantities are reported as monthly averaged anomalies from our new January-initialized reforecast climatology, which spans 2009 - 2017.
+All of these quantities are reported as monthly averaged anomalies from our April-initialized reforecast climatology, which spans 2009 - 2017.
 An anomaly is an indication of how different conditions are to what they have been in the past.
 For more information about anomalies, please see the NANOOS Climatology App.
 These predicted quantities are key indicators for the California Current Integrated Ecosystem Assessment report.